JayChase/func-py-with-poetry/README.md

 ### in a codespace

-- Create a new codespace and once everything has finished installing you should be ready to go
+- Fork this repo and create a new codespace.
+Once everything has finished installing you should be ready to go

 ## essentials